If you’re planning a trip abroad, it can pay to be prepared. Here’s our guide to help you when buying foreign currency.

 An exchange rate tells you how much foreign currency you’ll get in return for your pounds sterling.
 For instance, a euro exchange rate of 1.12 would give you 1 euro and 12 cents for each pound you exchange.
 So if you spent £100, you’d get €112 in return.

-Exchange rates can fluctuate, so checking the daily exchange rate can help you get the best deal when you want to buy currency and also help you decide which countries are good value for money for holidays.
-Keep in mind that past performance of a currency is not a guarantee of future performance.
+Exchange rates can fluctuate.
+Checking the daily exchange rate can help you get the best deal when you want to buy currency.
+It can also help you decide which countries and regions are good value for money for holidays.
+But, keep in mind that past performance of a currency is not a guarantee of future performance.

 What are buy and sell rates?